-2020 Pre-season Fraser River Sockeye Run Size Forecast:
+2021 Pre-season Fraser River Sockeye Run Size Forecast:

-Pre-season forecasts of run size at a range of probability levels are developed for individual Fraser Sockeye stocks, and then aggregated into the four management (run timing) groups Table 13.5-6.
+Pre-season forecasts of run size at a range of probability levels are developed for all individual Fraser Sockeye stocks, and then aggregated into the four management (run timing) groups.
 Fraser Sockeye run size forecasts are highly uncertain, largely due to the wide variability in annual survival rates, and observation error in the stock-recruitment data.
 Fraser Sockeye survival for most stocks have been variable.
-Fraser Sockeye survival was at a record low in the 2009, improved from 2010 to 2014, declined again from 2015 to 2017, improved in 2018, and fell to a record low (1893-2019) in 2019.
+Following the record low return in 2019 (1893-2019), Fraser Sockeye survivals fell to another record low in 2020 and have experienced overall declines in survival since 2010.